Agilent Technologies (NYSE:A) Updates Q3 2022 Earnings Guidance

-Agilent Technologies (NYSE:A – Get Rating) updated its third quarter 2022 earnings guidance on Tuesday.
-The company provided EPS guidance of $1.20-$1.22 for the period, compared to the consensus EPS estimate of $1.12.
+Agilent Technologies (NYSE:A – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
+The company provided earnings per share guidance of $1.20-$1.22 for the period, compared to the consensus earnings per share estimate of $1.12.
 The company issued revenue guidance of $1.63 billion-$1.65 billion, compared to the consensus revenue estimate of $1.56 billion.
 Agilent Technologies also updated its FY 2022 guidance to $4.86-$4.93 EPS.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, July 27th.
-Stockholders of record on Tuesday, July 5th will be given a $0.21 dividend.
-This represents a $0.84 dividend on an annualized basis and a dividend yield of 0.72%.
-The ex-dividend date of this dividend is Friday, July 1st.
-Agilent Technologies’s dividend payout ratio (DPR) is 20.24%.

-In other Agilent Technologies news, VP Jacob Thaysen sold 5,879 shares of the firm’s stock in a transaction on Thursday, June 2nd.
-The stock was sold at an average price of $127.43, for a total value of $749,160.97.
-Following the completion of the sale, the vice president now directly owns 88,737 shares of the company’s stock, valued at approximately $11,307,755.91.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Michael Tang sold 1,210 shares of the business’s stock in a transaction dated Friday, March 18th.
-The shares were sold at an average price of $136.21, for a total transaction of $164,814.10.
-The disclosure for this sale can be found here.
+In related news, VP Jacob Thaysen sold 5,879 shares of the firm’s stock in a transaction that occurred on Thursday, June 2nd.
+The shares were sold at an average price of $127.43, for a total value of $749,160.97.
+Following the sale, the vice president now owns 88,737 shares of the company’s stock, valued at $11,307,755.91.
+The sale was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

-Several hedge funds and other institutional investors have recently added to or reduced their stakes in the company.
-Ironwood Wealth Management LLC. increased its holdings in Agilent Technologies by 142.5% in the 2nd quarter.
-Ironwood Wealth Management LLC. now owns 485 shares of the medical research company’s stock valued at $72,000 after purchasing an additional 285 shares during the last quarter.
-Penserra Capital Management LLC acquired a new stake in shares of Agilent Technologies in the first quarter valued at $60,000.
-EverSource Wealth Advisors LLC acquired a new position in Agilent Technologies during the 4th quarter worth about $31,000.
-Belpointe Asset Management LLC boosted its holdings in Agilent Technologies by 30.0% during the 4th quarter.
-Belpointe Asset Management LLC now owns 1,944 shares of the medical research company’s stock valued at $310,000 after acquiring an additional 449 shares during the period.
-Finally, Sequoia Financial Advisors LLC grew its position in Agilent Technologies by 52.1% in the 1st quarter.
-Sequoia Financial Advisors LLC now owns 2,334 shares of the medical research company’s stock valued at $309,000 after acquiring an additional 799 shares in the last quarter.
+Large investors have recently modified their holdings of the stock.
+Vanguard Group Inc. increased its stake in Agilent Technologies by 1.1% in the first quarter.
+Vanguard Group Inc. now owns 24,531,170 shares of the medical research company’s stock valued at $3,246,209,000 after purchasing an additional 261,435 shares during the last quarter.
+Goldman Sachs Group Inc. increased its stake in Agilent Technologies by 67.6% in the first quarter.
+Goldman Sachs Group Inc. now owns 2,336,607 shares of the medical research company’s stock valued at $309,203,000 after purchasing an additional 942,651 shares during the last quarter.
+First Trust Advisors LP increased its stake in Agilent Technologies by 0.5% in the first quarter.
+First Trust Advisors LP now owns 1,791,334 shares of the medical research company’s stock valued at $237,047,000 after purchasing an additional 9,525 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its stake in Agilent Technologies by 1.5% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,530,554 shares of the medical research company’s stock valued at $202,539,000 after purchasing an additional 22,578 shares during the last quarter.
+Finally, Renaissance Technologies LLC increased its stake in Agilent Technologies by 196.4% in the first quarter.
+Renaissance Technologies LLC now owns 1,242,600 shares of the medical research company’s stock valued at $164,433,000 after purchasing an additional 823,300 shares during the last quarter.

 About Agilent Technologies (Get Rating)